 Once dried and cooled, the second stage involves the careful application of the powder coating.
 Electrostatically charged on leaving the gun, the positive (+ve) coating is attracted to the grounded substrate material.
 It is then held in place by the electric force.
 The application equipment ensures sufficient charge of the particle, as well as field strength.
 This prevents the powder bouncing off or falling from the substrate before curing.
 For fluidised beds, or fusion bonded epoxy coatings, the product needs heating during the drying stage.
 This is for the purpose of melting the powder into a green-cured state before moving to stage three.

-Stage three, once the substrate is fully coated the third stage involves heating the product, in a powder coating oven to the required temperature, and then dwell until the powder has fully flowed across the surface.
-The times and temperatures will vary depending on such factors as the powder, thickness or gauge of material and product weight.
+Finally, once the substrate is fully coated, the product needs heating in the oven to the required temperature.
+The product then dwells until the powder has finished flowing across the surface.
+The times and temperatures will vary depending on certain factors.
+These factors include the powder, thickness or gauge of material and product weight.
 But, typically around 180-200 degrees for 15-30 minutes is sufficient.
-Critical to this part of the process is ensuring the temperature uniformity of your oven is such, that all parts of the product cure evenly.
-TD have many years’ experience in powder coating equipment and understand the importance of air movement within the oven whilst simultaneously balancing the flow so as to avoid any significant disturbance of the powder prior to jelling.
+At this part of the process, it is vital to ensure the oven’s temperature is enough to cure all the products evenly. td have many years’ experience in powder coating equipment.
+We understand the importance of air movement within the oven whilst simultaneously balancing the flow.
+Therefore, avoiding any significant disturbance of the powder prior to jelling.